glFusion/astore/README.md

 ### Items Per Page
 Enter the number of products to show on each page in the store.
+Amazon has a query limit of 10 items at a time, so this is a good value to use for the page limit.
+If more than 10 items are on a page and all must be requested from Amazon, only 10 items will be shown on the first page load.

 ### Store Title
 Enter a title for your store.
 This will be shown as a header on each page of